clamy54/gloop-manager/README.md

 ## Changelog

+### Version 0.5.1
+- Fixed display issues with menus
+- Fixed installer bug that was resetting the ini file even when preserving existing parameters was selected

 ### Version 0.5.0
 - Numerous optimizations made to support deployment across much larger IT infrastructures
 - Added expert mode allowing choice between graphical or text mode for package installation